sabel2-0/serviceease/markdowns/INSTITUTION_ASSOCIATION_FIX.md

 ## Root Cause
 The system was using `institutions.user_id` to link users to institutions, which represents **ownership** of an institution (for admins who create them).
 When coordinators registered:
 1. They selected an existing institution (created by admin)
-2. System tried to update `institutions.user_id` to the coordinator's ID
+2. System tried to update `institutions.user_id` to The institution_admin's ID
 3. This overwrote the admin's ownership
 4. Caused conflicts and data integrity issues